 The apostrophe is the small but vital punctuation mark that makes the difference between knowing your sh*t and knowing you’re sh*t.

 Yet, despite their importance, apostrophes are one of the most misunderstood punctuation marks.
 We’ve all smiled (or groaned) at the apostrophe slip-ups we see daily.
 Who hasn’t winced at greengrocers’ signs like “Tomatoe’s” and “Apple’s”?
 Not to mention numerous other abominations such as “Carvery’s”, “Crisp’s” “Tattoo’s” and “Open Sunday’s”.
-(In fact, greengrocers are such prolific offenders there’s even a name for their mistakes: “the greengrocer’s apostrophe”).

-There are only two possible uses for an apostrophe.
+That there are only two possible uses for an apostrophe.

 Yep, just two.
 One is to show ownership of something – a possessive apostrophe – and the other being to denote a letter (or letters) left out of a word – known as a contraction or abbreviation apostrophe.
 It really is that simple.